-Learn everything you need to know about the characteristics of alpine skis
+Learn everything necessary about the characteristics of alpine skis

 Den ultimative ski-guide! - Brugteski.dk ApS

-This ski guide is made for you who would like to have your own skis, but can't quite figure out what to buy!
-Buying skis can be incredibly difficult.
-There are an incredible number of different skis to choose from, and it is difficult to find out what is the best solution for you.
-The guide here is made to give you a good understanding of the different ski types, as well as what characteristics they have.
-That is why we have made it as clear and easy to understand as possible.
+This ski guide is made for you who would like to have your own skis but can't quite figure out what to buy!
+Buying skis can indeed be incredibly difficult.
+There are an overwhelming number of different skis to choose from, and it's hard to figure out what the best solution is for you.
+This guide is made to give you a good understanding of the different types of skis and their characteristics.
+Therefore, we have made it as clear and easy to understand as possible.

 To buy skis online, you need to know: